-I saw when I tried out video games again a couple years ago, most people would blame external factors (lag, luck, a glitch, teammates, unfairness, etc.) when they "died" in the game.
+I think I first became sure of something that I think of as a symptom of the underlying phenomenon via playing competitive video games when I was in high school.
+There were few enough people playing video games online back then that you'd basically recognize everyone who played the same game and could see how much everyone improved over time.
+Just like I saw when I tried out video games again a couple years ago, most people would blame external factors (lag, luck, a glitch, teammates, unfairness, etc.) when they "died" in the game.
 The most striking thing about that was that people who did that almost never became good and never became great.
-I got pretty good at the game and my "one weird trick" was to think about what went wrong every time something went wrong and then try to improve.
+I got pretty good at the game3 and my "one weird trick" was to think about what went wrong every time something went wrong and then try to improve.
 But most people seemed more interested in making an excuse to avoid looking stupid (or maybe feeling stupid) in the moment than actually improving, which, of course, resulted in them having many more moments where they looked stupid in the game.

 In general, I've found willingness to look stupid to be very effective.
 Here are some more examples: